 It can never hurt to have a few new tools in the songwriting tool chest!

 If you want to start with the lyrics, just continue along with this article.
-If you want to start with music, jump to the song structure section here.

 How To Write A Song – Lyrics First